 “Holy shit,” Peter breathed.
 “You scared me, buddy.”

-The bike came to a halt and shimmied its frame—the vehicular equivalent of a man snapping his lapels.
-A segmented kickstand extended from its circuitry-lined gear assembly.
-The bike leaned sideways, propping itself up.
+The bike trundled in.
+A segmented kickstand extended from its circuitry-lined gear assembly and it leaned sideways, propping itself up.
 Its central holopad lit with Bitefighter’s semblance.
 The extradimensional creature took a knee, scribbling busily on his light-formed whiteboard.
 He held it up for all to see.

 Kora looked again at her keychain, lying in the center of her upturned palm.
-“Damn,” she muttered, “what a pain in the ass.”
+“Damn,” she muttered, “That’s a pain in the ass.”

 “Just means we’ll have to be strategic,” Eun said.

-Kora and Peter spoke at the same time: “I hate being strat—” Then they locked gazes and burst into laughter.
+Kora and Peter spoke at the same time: “I hate being strat—” Then they locked eyes and burst into laughter.
 Eun grinned wryly.

 “What about you?”
 Peter asked Bitefighter.
 “Are you done being a car?”